 I feel like I could just keep adding more and more categories and discussing more and more incredible muzzle loading firearms until my keyboard is worn-out.
 Muzzleloaders from every era are a consistent hit with shooters and collectors during any of Rock Island Auction Company's gun auctions, with demand for historic collector pieces continuing to grow.

-As you can tell from the pieces featured here, the crème de la crème muzzleloaders are offered during Rock Island Auction Company’s Premier Firearms Auctions, so take a look and make your wish list and get ready to expand your collection this September.
+As you can tell from the pieces featured here, the crème de la crème muzzleloaders are offered during Rock Island Auction Company’s Premier Firearms Auctions, so take a look and make your wish list and get ready to expand your antique muzzleloader collection.

 Please login to post a comment.